Feline Leukemia VirusLast updated: August 02, 2016

 Feline Leukemia virus (FeLv) is a retrovirus group that also contains Feline immune deficiency virus (FIV).
 Both viruses occur globally.
 While the virus is not transmittable to any other species, Feline Leukemia virus creates a multitude of health issues for the cat.
-FeLv accounts for more disease-related deaths and clinical issues than any other infectious agent.
+FeLv in cats accounts for more disease-related deaths and clinical issues than any other infectious agent.
 The virus is associated with cancerous leukemia and immune suppression, making sick cats susceptible to diseases they encounter.
 While the prognosis is generally good, death often results from a combination of issues brought on by immune suppression and anemia.

 A counter top lab test done with blood from a kitten or adopted adult cat can detect FeLv within minutes.
 A bite from an infected animal usually spreads the virus, which otherwise survives mere minutes outside its host.
 This disease is not transmittable to humans, dogs, or other animals.